Last update: 1 year ago

 How to keep your sofa clean

 To keep your sofa clean all the time, incorporate regular vacuuming in your schedule and take care of food and drink spills immediately, so they don’t stain the fabric.
 You can try and keep your pets off the sofa or just give them a blanket so they have a special place next to you when you sit down.
-Another way to protect your upholstered furniture is to treat it with fabric protection product (again, make sure it’s suitable for your piece).
+Another way to protect your upholstered furniture is to treat it with a fabric protection product (again, make sure it’s suitable for your piece).

 When you clean light-coloured sofas, make sure you use white or at least light-coloured cloths too.
 This ensures no textile dyes will transfer from the cloth to the upholstery you’re cleaning.